maxdreyer/crp-human-study/README.md

 Code is tested with Python 3.8.10.
 Required packages are listed in requirements.txt.

-Please note the HTML template files for amazon mechanical turk as well as instructory images in directory ./html_templates.
+Please note the HTML template files for amazon mechanical turk as well as instructory images in directory ./html_templates/.
 Study results are in .csv format in ./results/csv/ where _T or _F indicates the answers for the corrupted and uncorrupted model, respectively.

-Regarding the CRP explanations, concept labels are firstly predicted using [MILAN](https://github.com/evandez/neuron-descriptions) (Natural Language Descriptions of Deep Visual Features) (scripts located in ./utils/milan)
+Regarding the CRP explanation generation in ./experiments/crp_.py, concept labels are predicted using [MILAN](https://github.com/evandez/neuron-descriptions) (Natural Language Descriptions of Deep Visual Features) (package located in ./utils/milan)